How to join

 - Public Liability Insurance when participating in events and activities registered with British Orienteering

-- Papers and vote at the British Orienteering AGM
+- The papers and vote rights at the British Orienteering AGM

 - Access to a members only section of the website